-Let's talk about the stars of the show – the fish you'll be chasing on this trip.
+Let's talk about the stars of the show – the fish you'll be chasing in Port Aransas waters.
 First up, the Black Drum.
-These bruisers can grow to over 30 pounds in the bays, and they put up one heck of a fight.
-They love to root around on the bottom for crabs and shrimp, so we'll often use similar baits to tempt them.
-Spring and fall are prime times for big drum, but you can catch them year-round.
+These hefty fighters can grow to over 30 pounds in the bays, and they're known for their distinctive "croaking" sound.
+They love hanging around structure and will give you a good pull when hooked.
+Spring and fall are prime times to target them, but you can find them year-round.

 Vehicle Guest Capacity: 4